lcarus7259/PS19-TMED10-RNA-seq/README.md

 To obtain this file:

 - Take the gene list from `DEG_UP.xlsx` (gene column)
-- Submit it to DAVID (https://davidbioinformatics.nih.gov/) for KEGG pathway analysis
+- Submit it to DAVID (https://davidbioinformatics.nih.gov/) for KEGG pathway analysis, **all genes detected in experiment** (i.e., the gene list from `T10.csv`) is used as the background
 - Download the result table and save as `KEGG_UP.csv` in the same folder
 - Ensure the column `Ontology` contains `"KEGG_PATHWAY"` for the rows you wish to plot
 - `Ratio` was calculated as **Count / total number of genes**